 The volume of deepfake content available online is increasing exponentially as the technology used to create it has become more accessible to the public.
+The overwhelming majority of this material is sexually explicit and is produced without the consent of the person depicted.
 A 2019 study found that 96 percent of deepfake videos were nonconsensual pornography.

 Sexually-explicit deepfake content is often used to exploit and harass women-particularly public figures, politicians, and celebrities.
 For example, in January 2024, fake, sexually-explicit images of Taylor Swift that were generated by artificial intelligence swept across social media platforms.
-Although the imagery may be fake, the harm to the victims is very real.
+Although the imagery may be fake, the harm to the victims from the distribution of sexually explicit deepfakes is very real.
 Victims have lost their jobs, and may suffer ongoing depression or anxiety.